Class 5 Summer Term 2018

-Year 5 will be studying the Vikings this term, with a focus on where they came from and how they travelled.
+Year 5 will be studying the Ancient Greeks this term, with a focus on their everyday life, architecture, literature, mathematicians, scientists and the legacy they left behind.
 Where possible, links across the curriculum will be made to this topic in literacy, geography, art and design and technology.

-In reading and writing we will develop skills over a range of genres, including narrative writing - building suspense and mystery, report writing to create information leaflets and performance poetry.
-Links will be made to our Viking topic and the Scandinavian countries of Denmark, Sweden and Norway.
-We will also continue to read ‘Beowolf’ by Michael Morpurgo this term.
+In reading and writing we will develop skills over a range of genres, including ancient Greek myths, poetry and reviews.
+Links will be made to our Ancient Greek topic as children will read and compare a range of ancient Greek myths.
+The myth we will begin reading is King Midas and The Golden Touch.
 Running through these units, we will focus on revising skills in Grammar, Punctuation and Spelling.

-Through our scientific studies we will be concentrating on ‘Living things and their habitats’, ‘life cycles’ and ‘Forces’.
-Children will continue to develop their scientific enquiry skills as they make predictions, carry out fair tests and analyse results.
+Through our scientific studies we will be concentrating on ‘Earth and Space’ and ‘Living Things’.
+Children will continue to develop their scientific enquiry skills as they record and present results using graphs and use these to draw conclusions.

-Children begin swimming this term on a Friday morning.
-Please ensure your child brings their swimming kit to school and that they arrive promptly.
-We will be developing our indoor athletics skills this term as well.
+We will be developing our striking and fielding skills in cricket and rounders this term.
+Year 5 will also be practising their outdoor athletics skills as they learn about ancient Greek and modern day Olympic sports.
 Although our PE days are on a Friday, it is important that children have their full PE kits in school each day.

 This will be taught following the Rigolo scheme, providing the children with a basic knowledge of French.
-This term we will be focusing on the topic of ‘Physical Features’ and ‘Telling the Time’.
+This term we will be focusing on the topic of ‘Daily Routine’ and ‘Hobbies’.

 This term, children will continue to learn how to play the clarinet.
 This is an amazing opportunity provided by Thurrock Music Services.